russau/kafka-websockets/readme.md

 What is in the folder `/tmp/kafka-streams/vp-streams-app-1/`.
 (TODO: Double check the folder location on Ubuntu.)

-In this exercise the topics `driver-avro` and `driver-positions-avro` are joined - what are the properties do the topics need to common for a successful join? (copartitioned: same key, same number of partitions, extra points: same partitioning algoithm.)
+In this exercise the topics `driver-avro` and `driver-positions-avro` are joined - what properties do the topics need in common for a successful join? (copartitioned: same key, same number of partitions, extra points: same partitioning algorithm.)

 #### KSQL join